epikhighs/2016-platform/README.md

 Todo

 1. 3rd party vendor compatibility
-    1. verify if twbs-pagination v1.3.1 works for us.  we used to use v1.2.5
-    1. need to shim
-        1. bootstrap
-        1. bootstrap switch
-        1. date range picker
-        1. twbs-pagination????
-        1. select2
-    1. text & tpl loader
-    1. kendo?
     1. fix moment from loading in locale directory
     1. load in 3rd party CSS
-1. AMD compatibility
-    1. load in shims
-        1. first load in vendors from js/vendor
-        1. then load in most of vendors form npm directly
 1. dev environment setup
     1. less to CSS packing
 1. prod env setup